Cancellations, Dropping Courses, and Withdrawals

 A student who is dismissed from the school or who chooses to withdraw from school after having breached probation will be subject to these tuition refund rules as in the case of any other complete withdrawal from school.

-Academic Effects of Complete Withdrawal – When a student withdraws from the Law School, the assigned “W” is based upon the effective dates of the withdrawal.
+Academic Effects of Withdrawal – When a student withdraws from the Law School, the assigned “W” is based upon the effective date of the withdrawal.
 Failure to properly withdraw with the Law School will result in failure of classes.

 University Withdrawal